 Any savings you can make translate into cash in the bank and money on your bottom line.

 This is a fancy way of saying run through all your payments and check whether you really need them.
 Some cash flow problems arise simply due to overspending, with overhead costs eating into gross profit margins.

 Check your bank statements, company credit card and your latest income and expenditure statement to find clues as to where you are spending money unnecessarily.

 Pay Your Suppliers Slower

 If you have long term relationships with your suppliers or are about to place a large order, you could ask for extended payment terms, pay in instalments or discuss a bulk discount.
-If you are a start up you may be struggling to obtain credit terms from suppliers as you are in such early stages but we suggest shopping around suppliers to see who offers you the best credit terms or even use a credit card if you can’t get the extended payment terms you need.
+If you are a start-up, you may be struggling to obtain credit terms from suppliers as you are in such early stages.
+We suggest shopping around suppliers to see who offers you the best credit terms or even use a credit card if you can’t get the extended payment terms you need.

 Chase for Money You Are Owed

-Slow paying customers is a common problem almost all businesses come up against, so you are not alone with this problem.
-Surprisingly the larger the customer the slower the payment cycle can be.
+Slow paying customers is a common problem almost all businesses come up against so you are not alone with this problem.
+Surprisingly, the larger the customer, the slower the payment cycle can be.
 Don’t be afraid to pick up the phone to your customers and start chasing them as soon as your invoice goes overdue.
 The longer you take to remind them, the longer you will wait for the cash to arrive in your bank account so get your invoices paid quicker.